reichow-lab/subunit_analysis/README.md

 Generating the initial .csv file containing metadata in columns in the following order

-Navigate to the .cs file that is wanted to be analyzed
+Step # 1: Navigate to the .cs file that is wanted to be analyzed

-Use the Meta_Extraction.py to extract the metadata from the clas of interest
+Step # 2: Use the Meta_Extraction.py to extract the metadata from the .cs file from a class of interest and generate a .csv file
 ```
 python3 Metadata_Extraction.py
 ```